funjsldn/up-next/README.md

 ## Panels

 Panel meetups will have an invited panel, with pre-selected questions from the audience.

+## Talks

+Either a single invited speaker, or a series of smaller talks.

 ## Hands on coding